coderefinery/coderefinery.org/content/about/project.md

 review and discuss their source code, with the aim of making it shareable and reusable, thus following the FAIR principles.

-We serve as a hub for research software engineers in the Nordic countries, namely in Iceland, Denmark, Norway, Sweden, Finland and Estonia.
+Through our spin-off project [Nordic-RSE](https://nordic-rse.org), we serve as a hub for research software engineers in the Nordic countries, namely in Iceland, Denmark, Norway, Sweden, Finland and Estonia.